tienclay/Bigdata/README.md

 ## Requirements

 - Docker and Docker Compose installed
-- Apache Spark, Jupyter Notebook, and Hadoop containers setup
+- Apache Hadoop, Apache Hive, Spark Jupyter Notebook and relative containers setup
 - Docker-based environment for running Spark jobs and Jupyter Notebooks
 - A directory containing data to be processed (`./data_crawl`)
 - Power BI on Windows for visualization